 This was what happened with Walmart.
 After overhauling their website to improve its loading speed, they observed a 2% increase in sales conversion for every 1 second of improvement and an incremental revenue increase of 1% for every 100-millisecond improvement on their loading speed.

-If you’re not quite sure on your website’s loading speed, you can use this free tool to check it out.
+If you’re not quite sure about your website’s loading speed, you can use this free tool to check it out.

 8. Make sure your website is mobile-friendly